A parametrized quasi-normal mode framework for non-Schwarzschild metrics: Conclusions

 \section{Conclusions}

 In this work we have introduced a framework to compute quasi-normal modes from non-GR metrics where modifications are small.
 Our ansatz is very similar and can be mapped to the one proposed by Cardoso et \textit{al.}~\cite{Cardoso:2019mqo}.
 This allows for a quick computation of QNMs of a given metric.
 We have found comparable precision among the two methods in approximating the numerically computed frequencies both for RN and EdGB axial perturbations.
-In the paper we showed how to perform the mapping between the two formalisms for scalar and tensor axial perturbations only, but we also provided an explanation on how to do it for the tensor polar case.
+We showed how to perform the mapping between the two formalisms for scalar and tensor axial perturbations only, but we also provided an explanation on how to do it for the tensor polar case.

 The main advantage of the mixed method is evident when one has in mind the so-called inverse problem, which refers to the reconstruction of the perturbation equation in a theory-agnostic approach~\cite{Volkel:2020daa,Volkel:2022aca,Volkel:2022khh}.
-Essential condition for the inverse problem is the detection of more angular modes/overtones simultaneously, even if the capability of doing so with current observations raised an ongoing discussion in the literature~\cite{Isi:2019aib,Capano:2021etf,Cotesta:2022pci,Finch:2022ynt,Isi:2022mhy,Capano:2022zqm}.
+The essential condition for the inverse problem is the detection of more angular modes/overtones simultaneously, even if the capability of doing so with current observations resulted in an ongoing discussion in the literature~\cite{Isi:2019aib,Capano:2021etf,Cotesta:2022pci,Finch:2022ynt,Isi:2022mhy,Capano:2022zqm}.
 The advantage in the inverse problem comes from a reduction of the number of parameters, all real, and only with the $\bd^{(k)}$ depending on the angular momentum of the perturbation.
-This is not the case for the potential-only parametrization, for which all coefficients $\al^{(k)}$ are in principle complex, and depending on angular momentum and overtone number as well.
-Moreover, it can help to give insights to discern whether a modification comes from the background or from the dynamics.
+This is not the case for the potential-only parametrization, for which all coefficients $\al^{(k)}$ are, in principle, complex and depend on angular momentum and overtone number as well.
+Moreover, it can give insight into discerning whether a modification comes from the background or from the dynamics.